-Genetic testing for the specific alteration may be considered for family members.
+Genetic testing may be considered for family members.

 ?
 UNCERTAIN

 An alteration or change was found in the DNA, but it is not clear if this is the cause for the medical concerns.

 As part of our Patient for Life program, we will keep the results on file as future genetic discoveries may provide useful information and will notify the health care provider if any clinically significant alterations are identified.